stonemjs/docs/src/docs/essentials/outgoing-response.md

 Stone.js will automatically compress responses when the client supports it (based on `Accept-Encoding` headers).

-You don’t need to manually compress responses — it happens transparently during the response lifecycle.
+You don’t need to manually compress responses, it happens transparently during the response lifecycle.

 #### Static Files